Watch: Lawsuit alleges Cincinnati officer repeatedly ‘electrocuted’ handcuffed suspect with Taser

 The city and CPD “breached their duty of care to Jackson by failing to properly supervise, provide training and take remedial measures such as discharge or reassignment, against their employees to ensure” Jackson’s safety.

 They also “failed to properly vet and supervise ...Dozier.
-As a result....(Jackson) reasonably feared for hi life and safety and has suffered emotional distress.”
+As a result....(Jackson) reasonably feared for his life and safety and has suffered emotional distress.”

+The lawsuit demands judgment against the city and police department in excess of $250,000 plus interest, costs “and such other relief as this court deems appropriate.”

 A spokesman for Cincinnati police declined to comment for this story, saying the department doesn’t discuss pending litigation.